Fiat Dino: Fiat Dino 2400 (1969–1973)

 Cosmetic changes were comparatively minor.
 Both models were now badged "Dino 2400".
 On the coupé the previous silver honeycomb grille with the round Fiat logo on its centre had been replaced by a new black grille and a bonnet badge.
 A host of details were changed from chrome to matte black, namely part of the wheels, the vents on the front wings and the cabin ventilation outlets—the latter moved from next to the side windows to the rear window.
 At the rear there were different tail lights.
-The spider also sported a new grille with two horizontal chrome bars, 5-bolts instead of knock-off wheels, as well as a new bumpers with rubber strips.
+The spider also sported a new grille with two horizontal chrome bars, five-bolt instead of knock-off wheels, as well as a new bumpers with rubber strips.
 Inside only the coupé received an entirely redesigned dashboard and new cloth seats, with optional leather seat upholstery; front seat headrests were standard on the coupé and optional on the spider.

 Production

 Spider and coupé bodies were produced respectively by Pininfarina and Bertone.
 2.0-litre and early 2.4-litre cars were assembled by Fiat in Rivalta di Torino.
 Starting from December 1969 the Fiat Dino was assembled in Maranello on Ferrari's production line, alongside the 246 GT.
 Between 1966 and 1969 there were 3,670 2.0-litre coupés and 1,163 2.0-litre spiders made; with only 420 built, the 2400 Spider is the rarest of the Fiat's Dinos.
 Of the total 7,803 Fiat Dino produced, 74% were the popular coupés and only 26% were spiders.